Deron Irving-Bey: From unknown to Michigan football recruit in a year

 As tempting as it was to jump on the offer, his coaches wanted him to enjoy the recruiting process and learn more about the schools.

 That didn’t end up working out for the Spartans.
-Irving-Bey will sign with Michigan next Wednesday, soaking in how far he’s come so quickly.
+Irving-Bey will sign with Michigan next Wednesday, soaking in how far he has come so quickly.

 “Before this happened, nobody ever saw this coming,” he said.
 “I didn’t even see this coming.”